particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### POSIX error codes 2024-09-17

+Documented [POSIX error codes](/reference/device-os/api/debugging/posix-errors/) that can occur when using certain features like TCPClient.

 ### Status LED page update 2024-09-17

 The [Status LED and device modes page](/troubleshooting/led/) has been updated.